Resources

 BOL (Bill of Lading)

 The legal shipping contract between shipper and carrier.
-Required for every LTL shipment.

 PRO Number